dashed-slug/wallets/docs/glossary.md

 Previously it was possible to change these links only using the `wallets_explorer_uri_add_SYMBOL` WordPress filter, where `SYMBOL` is the ticker symbol of the currency.
 In version `6.0.0`, an admin can enter the links directly in the *Currency* details.
 The filter is no longer needed, but is kept for compatibility.
 The filter can modify or override the values entered by the admin in the *Currency* details.

-## Bundle download {#bundle-download}

-You can download the [parent plugin](#bitcoin-and-altcoin-wallets) from wordpress.org, or from [dashed-slug.net](#dashed-slug.net).

-On dashed-slug.net you will find two downloads:

-- *Plugin zip file* &mdash; This is just the plugin.
-You can extract it in your WordPress plugins directory and it will be ready to be activated.
-Or, go to _Plugins_ &rarr; _Add new_ &rarr; _Upload Plugin_ to add this zip file to your site.

-- *Bundle download* &mdash; This bundle is a `.zip` file that contains other stuff you may also need to download:
-  - the above *Plugin zip file*
-  - the PHPDocumentor documentation
-  - the plugin's documentation, in a PDF file

 ## Cancelled {#cancelled}

 The *[status of a transaction](#transaction-status)* that was cancelled manually by an [admin](#admins).